 |---|---|---|---|

-Week 1: Centralize model access.
-Put every model call behind a gateway (even if it’s a thin internal service).
-Log: tenant, workflow, model, tokens in/out, latency, and cost estimate.
-Add basic routing: default to a fast model; escalate only when a classifier flags complexity or when a first attempt fails validation.
+Week 1: Put every model call behind a single door.
+Even if it’s a thin internal service, centralize auth, logs, and routing.
+Record workflow, tenant, model, token usage, latency, and an estimated cost.
+Route by default to a fast model; escalate only on validation failure or a deliberate classifier decision.

 # Example: minimal policy gate for tool calls (pseudo-config)